example42/Example42-tutorials/slides/PuppetTutorial/02_Language_Basics.md

 Also called: **Defined resource types** or **defined types**

-Similar to parametrized classes but can be used multi times, with different parameters
+Similar to parametrized classes but can be used multiple times, with different parameters

 **Definition** example: